- Ensure Employee Health and Safety

 Identification and Risk Assessment of Hazards Related to Safety and Health

-Toshiba Group in Japan conducts two types of risk assessment (general OHS and chemical substance) based on guidelines concerning investigation into dangerous and harmful operations stipulated by the Japanese government.
-This helps us to identify hazards*1, evaluate risk and formulate control measures*2 in the course of operating our OHSMS.
+Within Toshiba Group in Japan, all 35 of our domestic companies that have acquired ISO 45001 certification conduct two types of risk assessments (general OHS and chemical substance).
+These are performed in accordance with guidelines concerning investigation into dangerous and harmful operations stipulated by the Japanese government, and are in addition to the various legally required working environment measurements.
+This helps us to identify hazards*1, evaluate risk, and formulate control measures*2 in the course of operating our OHSMS.
 With this risk assessment, Toshiba Group employees strive to identify the hazards that may be encountered by them as well as subcontractors and visitors.

 In addition, for anything designated as an emergency situation in the risk assessment, we have established response procedures and if required, regularly conduct response training that also include subcontractors in order to ensure smooth evacuation in the event of an emergency.